scorcmm/sUv/readme.md

 **Asset (A):** Fourth-level taxonomy abstraction element used to develop an operational ontology for a Space Data System.

-**Baseline Taxonomy:**

-**Primary Capability:** Highest level taxonomy element used to categorize and determine relationships for a Space Data System.

-**Secondary Capability:** Second-level taxonomy element used to develop the initial ontology for a Space Data System.

-**Segment:** Third-level taxonomy element used to develop a tertiary ontology for a Space Data System.

-**Asset:** Fourth-level taxonomy element used to develop an operational ontology for a Space Data System.

 ## Capability Areas